Today I have a new Hibernation Unit to share with you today! It is more than 25 pages and covers:

 - terms such as torpor, brumation, estivation, diapause, endotherms vs. ectotherms.

-- Plus, it covers where animals spend the winter and the dangers of hibernation.
+- Plus, it covers the dangers of hibernation.

 Note: This unit has been added to the Winter Packet!!
 If you purchased the Winter Packet or Big Animal Bundle earlier, be sure to check your PayPal email address for the update from SendOwl, the delivery service I use!